jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 ```

 But now you have a problem: if the docker process is restarted, you
-end up orphaning all your "dockerinits".
+end up orphaning all your "dockerinits."
 For simplicity, docker and dockerinit
 share a bunch of file descriptors (giving access to the container's stdout
 and stderr).
 The idea was to eventually make dockerinit a full-blown, standalone
 mini-daemon, allowing to pass FDs around across UNIX sockets, buffering logs,
-wahtever would be needed.
+whatever's needed.

 Having a daemon to manage the containers (we're talking low-level management
 here, i.e. listing, starting, getting basic metrics) is crucial.